 In 1970, the Oregon Department of Transportation attempted to dispose of a whale carcass by blowing it up.

-Most people who first encountered the “exploding whale” tale online back in the 1990s didn’t believe
+Most people who first encountered the “exploding whale” tale online back in the 1990s didn’t believe it … including us.
+Newspaper stories be darned, nothing less than a conversation with Ed Schoaps, the public affairs coordinator for Oregon’s Department of Transportation would do.

 A couple of phone calls later we were talking to Ed himself about the story that refused to die.
 Yes, he said, they actually did explode a whale and yes, cars far away from the blast site were damaged by the flying blubber.
 But the interesting slant to it was that although this incident had taken place more than a quarter of a century earlier, the story refused to go away.
 In true urban legend form, it was passed along from newspaper to Internet to newspaper to TV news report, each time gaining momentum, each time creating more interest.
 Fascination with the subject only intensified when a video clip of a local Oregon television station’s contemporaneous news coverage of the whale explosion began making the rounds on the Internet and other computer bulletin boards: